-If a person who has been suspended can return to work the headteacher should consider how best to facilitate this.
-The headteacher should consult the LADO about any remaining safeguarding issues or measures.
+If a person who has been suspended can return to work the Headteacher should consider how best to facilitate this.
+The Headteacher should consult their HR Provider.
 Most employees will benefit from some help and support to return to work after a stressful experience.
 Depending on the circumstances a phased return and or the provision of a work-place mentor to provide assistance and support in the short term may be appropriate.
-The headteacher should also consider how best to manage the staff member's re-integration into the school community, in particular with the child or children who made the allegation.
-There is further guidance in the Suspension section of the LA model disciplinary procedure and accompanying Advice & Guidance.
+The Headteacher should also consider how best to manage the staff member's reintegration into the school community, in particular with the child or children who made the allegation.
+There is further guidance in the Suspension section of the LA model Disciplinary Procedure and accompanying Advice & Guidance.
 Depending on the staff member's terms and conditions, there may need to be a calculation of whether the employee has any holiday owing.